 Attend the Ojai Music Festival, Southern California’s loveable cabal of contemporary classical music, and you expect works by living composers, particularly brand new pieces that get their debut at the festival.
 This year, the first world premiere shows up on Saturday afternoon: This might also be a form of dreaming by Caroline Shaw (with text by Claudia Rankine).

-That the festival tapped Ms. Shaw for the commission seems like a no-brainer: in 2013, she became the youngest-ever winner of the Pulitzer Prize for Music.
+That the festival tapped Ms. Shaw for the commission seems like a no-brainer: in 2013, she became the youngest-ever winner of the Pulitzer Prize for Music for her Partita for 8 voices.

 Then you learn that she’ll also appear at the festival singing alto as a member of Roomful of Teeth, the a capella ensemble with a Grammy to their credit, and you’re more impressed.
 Oh, she’s a talented violinist too, with degrees from Rice and Yale.
 And BTW, when she’s not writing, singing, or playing classical music, she manages to squeeze in time to collaborate with the iconoclastic Kanye West.

-Sounds like a musical equivalent to Schrödinger’s Cat, having multiple simultaneous realities unless/until someone forces you into a single defined existence.
-Could someone really have that kind of resume at that young an age, spanning musical genres from high art to gritty pop?
+She’s a musical Schrödinger’s Cat, having multiple simultaneous realities unless/until someone forces her into a single defined existence.
+Could someone really have that kind of resume at so young an age, spanning musical genres from high art to gritty pop?
 Sure — composers like, you know, Gershwin or Mozart fit that bill.

 “I call myself a ‘musician,’ and I still think that’s the best word because it’s what I do,” the multi-tasking Ms. Shaw explains.
 “But I don’t really consider myself primarily one thing over another except maybe a violinist because I feel like I did that before I did anything — which is probably not true because you sing before you learn how, but violin was my entry into music from a young age.”